 Stepping down the concrete steps and being unsure of where to look remains my favorite memory of Chelsea Market New York.

 The flickering neon signs for sale, funky jewelry, and authentic American eateries caught my eye immediately as I wondered how I had never heard of this place before.
 I suggest visiting Chelsea Market just before lunch to allocate time for shopping and then enjoy the cafés and fancier eateries sprinkled amongst the shops.

 4. Hudson Eats & The Oculus

 ⇒ Philadelphia is one of my favourite cities in the USA and it’s only 90 minutes by train from NYC.
-Check out my posts on the most Instagrammable Things to do in Philadelphia and some fantastic Philadelphia Food Tours.
+Check out my posts on the most Instagrammable Places to Visit in Philadelphia and some fantastic Philadelphia Food Tours.

 5. Go Thrifting